Deci-AI/super-gradients/documentation/source/Segmentation.md

 ## Going further

+### Troubleshooting

+If you encounter any issues, please check out our [troubleshooting guide](https://docs.deci.ai/super-gradients/documentation/source/troubleshooting.html).

 ### How to launch on multiple GPUs (DDP) ?

 Please check out our tutorial on [how to use multiple GPUs'](https://docs.deci.ai/super-gradients/documentation/source/device.html#4-ddp-distributed-data-parallel)

+### How to train models with limited GPU memory?

+In case you have a GPU with limited memory, you can use the gradients accumulation technique to "fake" larger batch sizes.
+This is not 100% equivalent to training with larger batch sizes, but it is a good approximation.
+You can set the desired number of batches to accumulate by changing the `training_hyperparams.batch_accumulate` parameter.